petalmd/bright_serializer/README.md

 * The `serializer` option must be provided.

-When using theses methods you can pass options that will be apply like any other attribute.
+When using theses methods you can pass options that will be apply like any other attributes.

-* The option `if` can be pass to show or hide the attribute.
+* The option `if` can be pass to show or hide the relation.
 * The option `entity` to generate API documentation.
 * The option `fields` to only serializer some attributes of the nested object.
 * The option `params` can be passed, it will be merged with the parent params.
-* A block can be passed to change the method to call on the object.
+* A block can be passed and the return value will be serialized with the `serializer` passed.

 ```ruby
 class FriendSerializer